arr-ai/arrai/docs/example.md

 $ arrai eval '{ |a,b,c| (1,2,2), (1,2,3) } <&> { |b,c,d| (2,3,4), (1,3,4) }'
 {(a: 1, b: 2, c: 3, d: 4)}
 ```

-Join matches each relation by the common attributes (matched tables by common column names).